Linting – Overview

 . - In code review: You can integrate with your CI/CD workflows (like GitHub Actions) to ensure that linting errors get flagged directly in your review flow without the need for constant human vigilance.

 The linter has a built-in set of rules and categories and can also accept rules and categories via Buf plugins.
-They can be used alongside or in place of Buf's defaults.
+You can use them alongside or in place of Buf's defaults.

 Rules and categories